recaptime-dev/hackclub-leeksbot/docs/meta/contributing.md

 ## Sending patches

-The easy way to send us patches is through GitLab's merge requests web interface (if your patch is on a seperate branch for those with developer access as contributor or on your own personal fork )or `glab mr` CLI comamnd.
+The easy way to send us patches is through GitLab's merge requests web interface (if your patch is on a seperate branch for those with developer access as contributor or on your own personal fork) or `glab mr` CLI comamnd.

+If you prefer to use GitHub instead, we also maintain a mirror at <https://github.com/recaptime-dev/hackclub-leeksbot>
+and submit your patches there via `gh pr`.

 Alternatively, you can send patches over email at [sourcehut](https://lists.sr.ht/~recaptime-dev/hackclub-leeksbot-patches) or via `Email a new merge request to this project` link on [GitLab SaaS][merge-request-ops]